Finding Happiness as an Expat WifeiStockphoto

 It was a shock for Margarita (36) from the United States when her husband was sent to Bangkok as a foreign correspondent for an international news magazine.
-"I quickly discovered that an O visa for Thailand classified me as a dependent, who wasn’t even allowed to work.
-Unfortunately, Thailand has really tight restrictions on foreign employees.
+"I quickly discovered that my visa for Thailand classified me as a dependent, who wasn’t even allowed to work.
+Unfortunately, Thailand has some tight restrictions on foreign employees.
 So that’s what I was now – a dependent.
 I was concerned about my career and even more about what I was supposed to do all day long."

-One day, I’d spent five hours wandering through Bangkok, trying to shop for groceries and cleaning stuff.
+"One day, I spent five hours wandering through Bangkok, trying to shop for groceries and cleaning stuff.
 When Rick came home, full of news about the amazing feedback his latest political commentary had received, I completely lost it.
-I think I screamed my head off for hours – the neighbors must have gotten quite an earful!
+I think I screamed my head off for hours – the neighbors must have gotten quite an earful."

 A New Career

 Thanks to the work opportunities provided online, Margarita developed a whole new career "portfolio".
 First, she started as a part-time "virtual assistant" providing services to US companies.
-Due to time difference, she couldn’t "telecommute", but she took over parts of their administrative tasks and correspondence.
+Due to the time difference, she couldn’t "telecommute", but she took over parts of their administrative tasks and correspondence.